cwqt/site/posts/_posts/2019-08-15-markov-chain-discord-chatbot.md

 sits: []
 ```

-And then gather the occurances of words after these words,
+And then gather the occurrences of words after these words,

 ```
 the:  [cat, .]